jleader/jlhomebin/README.md

 * `grabssh` - helper to capture ssh agent-forwarding environment to pass into re-attached screen sessions.
 Inspired by
     [Sam Rowe's blog post][samrowe].
+* `git-bonsai` - script to check for branches that have already been merged/cherry-picked/otherwise added to main, and so can be deleted.
+    Stolen from robh@ziprecruiter.com
 * `git-rebase-all` - simple script that implements a `rebase-all` command for git, which checks out and pulls (with --rebase) updates for all branches based off of origin/master.